pranav-c-r/Serenity-AI/README.md

 * Listen to calming sounds through Calm Tunes.
 * Play games to boost focus and emotional awareness.
 * Talk or chat with Serena for mental support.

 ---

-## Deployment

-To deploy on Vercel:

-1. Push to GitHub
-2. Connect repository to Vercel
-3. Add environment variables
-4. Click Deploy

----

-## Contributing

-We welcome contributions!
-Feel free to fork the repo, open issues, or submit pull requests.

----